Apochrosi/Modding-Requests/README.md

-18 - authority trait restrictions
+18 - Authority trait restrictions

 In the authorities.txt file you can specify if an authority starts with one ore more specified traits by using the "traits = {" tag.
 What I would to see is to be able to add conditions for these traits to appear.
 Such as for example if you choose a species appearance from the Arthropoid category and choose imperial authority your species gets a special hive_like trait.m